 Harry’s work background is broad and varied, starting out in corporate business and in the past 5 years moving across into social and non-profit sectors with a specific focus in international women’s development & empowerment, yoga and movement.
 Her work and experiences have ignited a passion to work with grassroots organisations and communities, believing everyone has the right to embodiment and belonging.
 Harry sees that yoga and movement can be a powerful invitation for participants to cultivate an innate sense of curiosity, connection and wholeness into their bodies.
-Harry is a proud member of the State of Being team.
+In addition to managing our Adult Programs, Harry is our YWCA Program Facilitator.
+She is a proud member of the State of Being team.

 A senior yoga teacher and practicing artist, Isabelle has many years of experience and training across various modalities, including trauma-informed practices, wellness modalities, philosophy, touch and meditation.
 Isabelle’s experiences of working with diverse student groups has given her an invaluable understanding of how unique each individual’s self-care practice can be in any moment.
 As a passionate advocate for inclusivity and accessibility in communities, Isabelle is a spirited advocate for State of Being’s work.
-Isabelle is not only our Studio Partnerships Coordinator., but also our ASRC Program Facilitator.
+Isabelle is not only our Children's Programs Manager, but also our ASRC Program Facilitator.

 Phil found yoga at the tender age of 17 whilst living in India as the child of an embassy employee.
 Moving to Australia for his tertiary education and later settling as a refugee due to political changes in his mother country of Rwanda, he continued to practice and soon felt a true calling for a journey into yoga, completing his 350 hour Advanced Training with the Australian Yoga Academy.
 Phil’s passion for community building, service and trauma informed approaches bring him to work with State of Being.
 His motto for living and teaching is: “Everyone, come as you are”.